shub-super/HelloServiceFrontEnd/README.md

 Once the service is up the result can be viewed in at the browser on the below URL :

 http://localhost:3000

+Deploying the Application to Kubernates.

+1. Build the image with name "hello" --> docker build -t hello .
+2. Deploy in kubernates --> kubectl apply -f deployment.yaml

+Note : In Kubernates the applicatiion will be running on port 31000 not 3000.